Published on 23-Feb-2023

 What is the Liquid Penetrant Testing Method?

-Liquid Penetrant inspection is an NDT technique that can be used on metallic and non-metallic components.
+Liquid Penetrant Inspection is an NDT technique that can be used on metallic and non-metallic components.
 It’s used extensively to test weld quality and integrity due to the cost-effectiveness and simplicity of the testing process.
 Liquid Penetrant testing utilizes physical and chemical methods to enter surface defects in non-porous materials and help visually perceive the locations and types of deformities.

 The testing liquid is a penetrant dye that enters any discontinuities in the surface and can be identified by the naked eye or under specific lighting (white light of specific luminosity or black light).